-The meshed MP devices utilise an OSI Layer 2 protocol and simply act as one large switch, transparently connecting all the attached devices together.
+The meshed devices utilise an OSI Layer 2 protocol (batman-adv) and collectively simply act as one large switch, transparently connecting all the attached devices together.

 Each MP device provides a telephone connection, an Ethernet cable connection, and a WiFi Access Point.
-PCs and other network devices may be connected to the Ethernet port of an MP, or connect wirelessly to the WiFi Access Point of each MP.
+TP devices provide mesh nodes without the telephone connection.
+PCs and other network devices may be connected to the Ethernet port of a mesh device, or connect wirelessly to the WiFi Access Point of each node.

-The WiFi access point is encrypted with WPA by default in order to provide some protection from abuse of the data network as long as the pass phrase/key is kept confidential.
+The WiFi Access Point in each mesh node is encrypted with WPA by default in order to provide some protection from abuse of the data network as long as the pass phrase/key is kept confidential.